python/cpython/Doc/library/multiprocessing.rst

 :term:`Global Interpreter Lock <global interpreter lock>` by using subprocesses instead of threads.
 Due to this, the :mod:`multiprocessing` module allows the programmer to fully leverage multiple processors on a given machine.
-It runs on both Unix and Windows.
+It runs on both POSIX and Windows.

 The :mod:`multiprocessing` module also introduces APIs which do not have